 Not sure whether your car is OBD2 compatible?
 All 1996 and newer vehicles are OBD2 compatible.
 If your car falls into that category it’s almost certain you can use this tool for its diagnosis.

-In addition to basic OBD2 functions, the Foxwell NT510 supports special functions as well.
+In addition to basic OBD2 functions, the Foxwell NT510 supports special functions.

 First off, you can use it for coding/programming, deactivation, the adaptation of components, and resetting replacement control modules.
 For example, it does service oil reset, TPMS programming, SAS calibration and regeneration of DPF.